matthiasn/clojure-system-book/manuscript/redux-style-example.md

 `lein figwheel`

 And now go to the store and change what happens when clicking the `inc` button.
-Where before, the value would be incremented by one, it could now increment by 11, like this:
+Where before, the value would be incremented by one, we could now have it increment by 11, like this:

 ````
 (defn inc-handler